 Another thing to keep in mind is that no Anime is made with the idea of being exported.
 Japanese culture doesn’t work like this.
 Dragon Ball became popular probably due to the similarities with Superman, and its violence (Attitude Era wrestling was making huge ratings on TV during that time), Naruto shares some features with the Toriyama series, from characters to fights.

-Regarding Metal Gear Solid, the story is an hybrid between a western and a Japanese story.
-Visual elements from both cultures are present into the plot, the trick here would actually be to decide how to approach the property.
+Regarding Metal Gear Solid, the story is a hybrid between a western and a Japanese story.
+Visual elements from both cultures are present in the plot, the trick here would actually be to decide how to approach the property.
 Kojima was attached to supervise the project, but since he divorced from Konami and consequently from the video game franchise I don’t know if he still there.

-I guess all this interest for Japanese properties came because of two movies.
+I guess all this interest in Japanese properties came because of two movies.